capsule-corp-ternoa/ternoa-proposals/ternoa-improvement-proposals/TIP501-Secret-nft.md

   MintSecretNFT(cid offchain_uri, uint256 royalty, u32 collection_id?, bool is_soulbound);

-  /// Interface Id: TIP500-04
-  /// Description: This interface would be used to burn a secret NFT.
-  /// Constraint(s):
-  ///     - When Secret NFT is burned, its status should be set to 'Pending Burn'.
-Burning of secret NFT would be done only when all the secret shares associated with the NFT have been deleted from the enclaves.

-  BurnSecretNFT(uint256 nft_id)

   /// Interface Id: TIP500-03
   /// Description: This interface is called by each of the TEE enclaves to confirm receipt of secret share for a given NFT.
 When all enclaves from a cluster confirm receipt of threshold shares, the secret NFT status goes to 'Minted', after which it can be transferred or listed on marketplace.
 This is a private interface available only for the enclaves to use